 Yes - my patients say that having quick access to an expert psychologist who understands cancer gives them a lot of guidance and comfort, and that a one-off consultation is often enough.
 They also find it very reassuring to know they can arrange a follow-up anytime they need it, in weeks or months or years ahead, as their cancer treatment and recovery unfolds.

-It is good clinical practice to write a brief communication to your cancer consultant and/or referrer after an initial consultation, to appraise them of they key points and agreed plan.
+It is good clinical practice to write a brief communication to your cancer consultant and/or referrer after an initial consultation, to appraise them of key points and the agreed plan.
 However, this is not obligatory and I will be led by your views on what can be shared and with whom - it's okay to keep the consultation fully confidential.
 The only exception, which is an over-arching legal requirement for all healthcare professionals, is where there is specific and direct risk of harm to the patient or others.

 In terms of notes from sessions, I make brief personal notes that are kept separately, securely and confidentially, and are not shared with anyone else.
 I can also add clinical notes in hospital patient records at Imperial and King Edward when we both agree it would be helpful to share specific information with other professionals.